 The key is timing.

-In the era of internet and social media the expected response time has shrunk dramatically.
-Some experts say that you should be able to reply your customer within 5 minutes, others say within 24 hours.
+In the era of internet and social media, the expected response time has shrunk dramatically.
+Some experts say that you should be able to reply to your customer within 5 minutes, others say within 24 hours.
 As a general rule, customers expect businesses to respond to their emails within an hour and three-quarters of online customers expect help within five minutes.
 Indeed, the faster you reply - the better.
 Yet at the same time, a fast but meaningless reply would be rather harmful than beneficial.

 1. Right time, right place

-Asking for customer feedback in the right time and via the right channel will not only boost your response and accuracy rates (here’re few extra ideas of how you can improve the response rates), but also will help you to understand what’s going on in the different customer touchpoints and in the different segments of the customer experience.
+Asking for customer feedback in the right time and via the right channel will not only boost your response and accuracy rates (here are a few extra ideas of how you can improve the response rates), but also will help you to understand what’s going on in the different customer touchpoints and in the different segments of the customer experience.
 Naturally, long surveys won’t work here.
-It might also make sense to limit, how many survey invites does a single customer receive per year.
+It might also make sense to limit, how many surveys invites does a single customer receive per year.
 But generally, it does make sense to adjust your process to your customer’s lifecycle (e.g. when they feel relevant to provide you with some feedback) than vice versa (e.g. when your annual strategy cycle would benefit from some fresh customer data).

 2. No time gaps - address issues right away

 Very often, companies that collect customer feedback a few times a year in massive volumes start analyzing the feedback gradually.
 First, they collect feedback for a month, then they analyze that feedback (that’ll be another month), then they bring it to the top management… The problem here is that if there’s something urgent/simple to fix, it might take months to acknowledge and act.
 By that time, unhappy customers would have already found a new supplier.